 - The filament extrusion button allows for three different printing speeds: low, medium, and fast, so you can work on a varying number of projects of varying difficulties.
 The low setting allows for setting lines and is a good speed for beginners, the medium speed allows the artist to create vertical and horizontal lines, and the high speed allows for vertical lines because the filament will harden quicker.
 Just set the speed and draw.

-- A 30-day return or replacement warranty and a one year warranty from the manufacture.
+- A 30-day return or replacement warranty and a one year warranty from the manufacturer.

 - The pen isn’t wireless so it requires either a USB adapter or a 5V/2A power adapter, both of which can be troublesome and in the way while drawing.